 Parameters, Play Modes & Features

-When you start up the SkyTrak software, you’ll be presented with up to three different modes depending on your membership level: Practice, Challenge, and Game Improvement.
+When you start up the software, you’ll be presented with up to five different modes depending on your membership level: Course Play, PinSeeker, Practice, Game Evaluation, and Challenges.

 You can access the settings from here and set your dominant hand (left or right) and units of measurement for distances and speeds.